EmployeeIssues.comU.S. Employee Rights in Plain English

 Employment Background Checks Definition

 Employers conduct employment background checks to verify the integrity of job applicants and employees for hiring, promotion, reassignment and retention decisions.
-They also do so to avoid negligent-hiring lawsuits.
-For example, if an employer doesn't conduct employment background checks before hiring, then the employer might be liable if a job applicant later harms other employees and has a history of doing so.
+They also do so to avoid negligent-hiring lawsuits; for example, if an employer doesn't conduct employment background checks before hiring, then the employer might be liable if a job applicant later harms other employees and has a history of doing so.

 Employers hire investigative (consumer-reporting, credit-reporting or background-check) agencies to conduct employment background checks.
 Alternately or additionally, employers rely on their human resources departments to conduct them.

 However, state and Federal laws do regulate background checks to some degree; for example, an investigative agency hired by an employer cannot conduct a credit check without a job applicant's permission and must disclose the applicant's rights.
+After the Great Recession officially ended, some states passed laws that further restricted or prohibited credit checks for employment purposes.

-Technically, job applicants may refuse to authorize background checks; but, in reality, they typically must if they wish to land new jobs.
+Did you know?Technically, job applicants may refuse to authorize background checks; but, in reality, they're less likely to land new jobs if they do.

-It's a misconception that it's illegal for employers to disclose information about former employees during employment background checks.
+It's a misconception that it's "illegal" for employers to disclose information about former employees during employment background checks.
 Generally, relevant state laws allow employers to disclose information about former employees, as long as the information is truthful, factual and limited to employment matters.
 Read the next page for more about this.

 Next Page > Background Check Laws